Mission: To improve the health of people we touch

 Position Requirement(s): License/Certification/Registration

-The employee must be able to demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients presented in each assigned area.
-The Transport Respiratory Therapist assumes preceptor responsibilities for new hires and peers as delegated by the Operations Manager.
-The individual must also demonstrate knowledge of the principles of growth and development over the life span and possess the ability to assess data reflective of the patients status.
-The individual must interpret the appropriate information needed to identify each patients requirements relative to his or her age-specific needs and to provide the care needed as described in the units guidelines and procedures.
+The employee must be able to demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served on his or her assigned unit.
+The individual must demonstrate knowledge of the principles of growth and development over the life span and possess the ability to assess data reflective of the patients status and interpret the appropriate information needed to identify each patients requirements relative to his or her age-specific needs and to provide the care needed as described in the units policies and procedures.
+This is done through evaluation of direct supervisor by direct observation, in a skills lab, or discussed verbally or written.
+Competency can also be evaluated by a formal peer review process and/or by self assessment based on objective criteria that is reviewed and validated.